Hotell/rea-di/README.md

 ## Commit ( via commitizen )

-- this is preferred way how to create convetional-changelog valid commits
+- this is preferred way how to create conventional-changelog valid commits
-- if you preffer your custom tool we provide a commit hook linter which will error out, it you provide invalid commit message
+- if you prefer your custom tool we provide a commit hook linter which will error out, it you provide invalid commit message
-- if you are in rush and just wanna skip commit message valiation just prefix your message with `WIP: something done` ( if you do this please squash your work when you're done with proper commit message so standard-version can create Changelog and bump version of your library appropriately )
+- if you are in rush and just wanna skip commit message validation just prefix your message with `WIP: something done` ( if you do this please squash your work when you're done with proper commit message so standard-version can create Changelog and bump version of your library appropriately )

 `yarn commit` - will invoke [commitizen CLI](https://github.com/commitizen/cz-cli)